Yuli Edelstein: Speaker of the Knesset

 Following the 2013 elections, Edelstein was nominated by Likud Yisrael Beitenu to replace then Speaker of the Knesset Reuven Rivlin.
 His nomination was approved by all members of the party's parliamentary caucus excluding Rivlin, who chose to abstain.
 It was then approved by the Knesset, with 96 members voting in favor and 8 abstaining.
 Edelstein was sworn in as speaker on 14 March.
 Edelstein was elected to the third place on the Likud list ahead of the 2015 election.
 He was subsequently re-elected to the Knesset and then as Speaker, with 103 Members of the Knesset voting in favor and 7 abstaining.
 During his tenure as speaker, Edelstein supported the Nation-State Bill.
 Ahead of the April 2019 election, Edelstein was elected to the second place on the Likud list.
 After the election, he was re-elected as Speaker, with 101 MKs voting in favor and 4 abstaining.

-Following the 2020 election, a bloc led by Netanyahu and Benny Gantz agreed to replace Edelstein as speaker of the Knesset.
+Following the 2020 election, a bloc led by Benny Gantz agreed to replace Edelstein as speaker of the Knesset.
 Despite this he refused to convene the plenary to vote on his replacement.
-The Movement for Quality Government in Israel appealed to the Supreme Court, which ordered Edelstein to convene the Knesset. on 25 march, Edelstein resigned as speaker to prevent a constitutional crisis.
-On March 26, Gantz was elected and sworn in as the new Knesset Speaker.
+The Movement for Quality Government in Israel appealed to the Supreme Court, which ordered Edelstein to convene the Knesset.
+On 25 March, Edelstein resigned as speaker to prevent a constitutional crisis.
+On 26 March, a newly formed coalition led by Netanyahu and Gantz elected the latter to be sworn in as the new Knesset Speaker.

 After speakership

-Following the establishment of the Thirty-fifth government, Edelstein was sworn in as Minister of Health on 17 May 2020, and remained as minister until the Thirty-sixth government was sworn in on 13 June 2021.
-On 11 October, he announced his intention to challenge Netanyahu for the Leadership of the Likud in the next leadership election.
+Following the establishment of the thirty-fifth government, Edelstein was sworn in as minister of health on 17 May 2020, and remained as minister until the thirty-sixth government was sworn in on 13 June 2021.
+On 11 October, he announced his intention to challenge Netanyahu for the leadership of the Likud in the next leadership election.
 Ahead of the 2022 election, he withdrew from the race, leading to its cancellation due to a lack of candidates.
-In primaries for the party list held in August, Edelstein was placed on the 18th place on the Likud list.
+In primaries for the party list held in August, Edelstein was placed on the 18th place on the Likud list and returned back to the Knesset.
+Upon the Knesset's inauguration, Edelstein was elected Chairman of the Knesset's Foreign Affairs and Defense Committee.
+Likud voted to replace him with Boaz Bismuth on 23 July 2025, over his unwillingness to put forth a Haredi draft law.
+Over a week later, the Knesset House Committee approved Bismuth's appointment, with the Knesset Foreign Affairs and Defense Committee voting in favor of it shortly after.
+Edelstein sent his proposed version of the draft law, which would have implemented various penalties for draft evaders, including cancellation of drivers licenses and banning their international travel, to lawmakers earlier in the day.